lehuuhlong/bingo-app/README.md

 # Copyright by LE HUU HOANG LONG

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was deloyed in https://bingo-app-8c71.onrender.com

 ## Available Scripts

 In the project directory, you can run:

 ### `cd server && node server.js`

+Runs the app in the server mode

 ### `npm start`